gbmhunter/blog/content/programming/general/pid-control/_index.md

 [Practical Process Control: Proven Methods And Best Practices For Automated Process Control](http://controlguru.com/) has lots of useful information on PID.

+[Implementing PID Controllers with Python Yield Statement](https://jckantor.github.io/CBE30338/04.01-Implementing_PID_Control_with_Python_Yield_Statement.html) has some interesting examples on using the `yield` statement in Python to help create a PID controller.

 ## References

 [^wikipedia-pid]: Wikipedia (2022, Mar 30). _PID controller_.
 Retrieved 2022-05-07, from https://en.wikipedia.org/wiki/PID_controller.